-In the study’s news coverage, the researchers elaborated on how thalamic control and gating represented a form of memory:
+The researchers elaborated in news coverage on how thalamic control and gating represented a form of memory:

-- a key thalamic transformation is sensory adaptation in which neural output adjusts to the statistics and dynamics of past stimuli, and
+- A key thalamic transformation is sensory adaptation in which neural output adjusts to statistics and dynamics of past stimuli, and

-“It’s conceivable that the cortico-thalamic pathway is subject to long term plasticity,” Groh conjectures.
-“In fact, on a synaptic level, these inputs can change their strength and retain the adjusted strength for long periods.
-This process represents another albeit much slower form of adaptation which some interpret as memory.”
+A. “It’s conceivable that the cortico-thalamic pathway is subject to long term plasticity,” Groh conjectures.
+“In fact, on a synaptic level, these inputs can change their strength and retain adjusted strengths for long periods.
+This process represents another – albeit much slower – form of adaptation which some interpret as memory.”